 - 1. Bring the ATV to a complete stop.

 - 2. Apply the rear brake lever.

-- Shift from neutral to reverse and vice versa by moving the drive select lever along the shift guide.
+- 3. Shift from neutral to reverse by moving the drive select lever along the shift guide.

 When in reverse, the reverse indicator light should come on.
 If the indicator light does not come on, have a Yamaha dealer check the electrical circuit.